-The Customs Rulings Online Search System (CROSS) was updated between Jan.
-19 and Jan.
-23 with the following headquarters ruling (ruling revocations and modifications will be detailed elsewhere in a separate article as they are announced in the Customs Bulletin):
+The Customs Rulings Online Search System (CROSS) was updated between June 17 and June 23 with the following headquarters rulings (ruling revocations and modifications will be detailed elsewhere in a separate article as they are announced in the Customs Bulletin):

 The following are short summaries of recent CBP NY rulings issued by the agency's National Commodity Specialist Division in New York: